You’re sitting there, staring blankly ahead and thinking to yourself… Where do I go from here? How can I be more adventurous after 60?

 Yes, it actually works.
 In fact, a study of UK commuters found that drivers who practice self-reflection are happier, more productive, and less burned out than people who don’t.
 What’s more, is people who self-reflect perform 23% better than those who don’t.

-Which is why I put together the Ultimate Purpose Finder – so you can ask yourself the right self-reflecting questions that will shortcut your way to a truly adventurous lifestyle.
+Which is why I put together the Post-Career Purpose Finder – so you can ask yourself the right self-reflecting questions that will shortcut your way to a truly adventurous lifestyle after 60.

 How will you be adventurous?
 What really makes you tick?
 Are you willing to travel out of your comfort zone to seek adventure?